-\textbf{Portability Dataset Construction.} For each editing instance $(a_e, x_e, y_e)$ in $\mathcal{D}_{edit}$, we construct a set of connected knowledge $\mathcal{P}(a_e, x_e, y_e)$ associated with the edited attribute.
-Since SAKURA is designed to evaluate how well LALMs integrate internal world knowledge with auditory attribute knowledge, it already provides relevant knowledge linked to auditory attributes (e.g., physical characteristics of animal labels).
-Building on this, we create questions that specifically target $\mathcal{P}(a_e, x_e, y_e)$.
-To avoid ambiguity, we ensure that the answers to these questions are not simultaneously valid for both $y_o$ and $y_e$.
-For example, if $y_o$ is dog and $y_e$ is cat, a question about the animal’s physical characteristics will not use an answer like “tail,” which applies to both.
-This guarantees that the knowledge examined in the portability dimension indeed requires updating after the edit.
+\paragraph{Portability Dataset Construction.} For each instance $(a_e, x_e, y_e)$ in $\mathcal{D}_{edit}$, we construct a set of connected knowledge $\mathcal{P}(a_e, x_e, y_e)$ associated with the edited attribute.
+As SAKURA is designed to evaluate the integration of world knowledge with auditory attributes, it provides attribute-linked knowledge (e.g., physical characteristics of animal labels).
+Building on this, we design questions that probe $\mathcal{P}(a_e, x_e, y_e)$.
+To ensure unambiguous evaluation, we exclude questions whose answers are valid for both $y_o$ and $y_e$ (e.g., avoiding ``tail" when editing from dog to cat), ensuring that portability genuinely requires knowledge updating.

-\textbf{Training Dataset Construction and the Dataset Summary.} We also prepare a separate training dataset to accommodate editing methods that require (1) training on auxiliary data or (2) access to additional data beyond the testing instances.
-Its construction follows the same procedures as those used for the reliability, generality, and locality datasets, with training and testing sets kept fully disjoint to avoid leakage.
-In total, the training set contains 4,000 instances (32,000 speech/audio files and 36,000 QA pairs), while the testing set comprises 1,200 instances (10,800 speech/audio files and 12,000 QA pairs).
-A summary of dataset statistics is provided in Appendix~\ref{sec:appx_statistics}.
+\paragraph{Training Dataset Construction and Dataset Summary.} We construct a training dataset for editing methods that require auxiliary training data or access to data beyond test instances.
+It follows the same procedures as the reliability, generality, and locality datasets, with training and testing sets strictly disjoint to prevent leakage.
+Statistics are summarized in Table~\ref{tab:dataset-split-summary}, with additional details in Appendix~\ref{sec:appx_statistics}.